TUNA TUNA TUNA TUNA TUNA TUNA TUNA TUNA TUNA TUNA!!!!!

 Useful things to verify:

-California fishing license
+Your California fishing license status

 Ocean Enhancement Validation if required